Direct3D: Direct3D 9Ex

-An extension only available in Windows Vista and newer (7, 8, 8.1, 10, and 11), called Direct3D 9Ex (previously versioned 9.0L (L - codename Windows Longhorn)), allows the use of the advantages offered by Windows Vista's Windows Display Driver Model (WDDM) and is used for Windows Aero.
-Direct3D 9Ex, in conjunction with DirectX 9 class WDDM drivers allows graphics memory to be virtualized and paged out to system memory, allows graphics operations to be interrupted and scheduled and allow DirectX surfaces to be shared across processes.
-Direct3D 9Ex was previously known as version 1.0 of Windows Graphics Foundation (WGF).

 Direct3D 10

 Windows Vista includes a major update to the Direct3D API.
-Originally called WGF 2.0 (Windows Graphics Foundation 2.0), then DirectX 10 and DirectX Next.
-Direct3D 10 features an updated shader model 4.0 and optional interruptibility for shader programs.
+Originally called WGF 2.0 (Windows Graphics Foundation 2.0), then DirectX 10 and DirectX Next, Direct3D 10 features an updated shader model 4.0 and optional interruptibility for shader programs.
 In this model shaders still consist of fixed stages as in previous versions, but all stages support a nearly unified interface, as well as a unified access paradigm for resources such as textures and shader constants.
 The language itself has been extended to be more expressive, including integer operations, a greatly increased instruction count, and more C-like language constructs.
 In addition to the previously available vertex and pixel shader stages, the API includes a geometry shader stage that breaks the old model of one vertex in/one vertex out, to allow geometry to be generated from within a shader, thus allowing for complex geometry to be generated entirely by the graphics hardware.

-Windows XP is not supported by DirectX 10.0 and above.

-Furthermore, Direct3D 10 dropped support for the retained mode API which had been a part of Direct3D since the beginning making Windows Vista incompatible with 3D games that had used the retained mode API as their rendering engine.
+Windows XP and earlier are not supported by DirectX 10.0 and above.
+Furthermore, Direct3D 10 dropped support for the retained mode API which had been a part of Direct3D since the beginning, making Windows Vista incompatible with 3D games that had used the retained mode API as their rendering engine.

 Unlike prior versions of the API, Direct3D 10 no longer uses "capability bits" (or "caps") to indicate which features are supported on a given graphics device.
 Instead, it defines a minimum standard of hardware capabilities which must be supported for a display system to be "Direct3D 10 compatible".
 This is a significant departure, with the goal of streamlining application code by removing capability-checking code and special cases based on the presence or absence of specific capabilities.

-Because Direct3D 10 hardware was comparatively rare after the initial release of Windows Vista and because of the massive installed base of non-Direct3D 10 compatible graphics cards, the first Direct3D 10-compatible games still provide Direct3D 9 render paths.
+Because Direct3D 10 hardware was comparatively rare after the initial release of Windows Vista and because of the massive install base of non-Direct3D 10 compatible graphics cards, the first Direct3D 10-compatible games still provide Direct3D 9 render paths.
 Examples of such titles are games originally written for Direct3D 9 and ported to Direct3D 10 after their release, such as Company of Heroes, or games originally developed for Direct3D 9 with a Direct3D 10 path retrofitted later during their development, such as Hellgate: London or Crysis.
 The DirectX 10 SDK became available in February 2007.